Ethical and Sustainability Code for I-DEST Travellers

 9. Be especially mindful at natural lakes and waterfronts

-At natural lakes, rivers, oxbows, and reservoirs, follow bathing, boating, fishing, conservation, and shoreline rules.
+At natural lakes, rivers, oxbows, and reservoirs, follow swimming, boating, fishing, conservation, and shoreline rules.
 Don’t enter reed beds, bird nesting areas, or restricted shorelines.
 Avoid using motorised or noisy equipment where it disturbs wildlife or other visitors.

 10. Be hygienic and resource-conscious in spa tourism